mattdharmon/stroke_data_analysis/README.md

 - Used 2 hidden layers and 1 output layer to build the neural network using the sequential model.
 - Tried both 100 epochs and there wasn't much difference than 1 epoch to build the model.
 They both stayed about 97% accurate.
 - The model was saved to be used for future predictions to be used in the web application.
+- The downside of using Tensorflow is that it is a blackbox.
+It will be hard to tell you what exactly it is using and what it considers the most important feature that puts you at risk for a stroke.

 ## Presentation